 In Tennessee, if divorcing spouses have minor children a divorce cannot be granted for at least 90 days after the Complaint for Divorce is filed.
 This is referred to as a “cooling off” period.
 If the parties do not have minor children, a divorce can be granted 60 days after the Complaint for Divorce is filed.

 Not always.
 If the parties can reach an agreement on all issues, they will “settle.”
 A settlement can be reached between the parties by exchanging settlement agreements or at mediation.
 If a settlement is reached, only one spouse will go to court for the final hearing.
 If an agreement cannot be reached, the parties must go to court.

-Do the other issues – child support, child custody, alimony, and property – have to be decided before the divorce is final?
+Do the other issues – child support, child custody, alimony, and property – have to be decided before finalizing a divorce in TN?